The most common technical SEO issues you should avoid

 - 35.87% of websites don’t include a link to their XML sitemap to the robots.txt file.
-But they should include one because it can help search engines figure out where your sitemap is located.
+But they should include one because it can help Google figure out where your sitemap is located.

 - 14.44% of websites have their XML sitemaps missing.
-This makes it difficult for search engines to crawl your site properly.
+This causes crawlability problems.
 Without a sitemap, search bots can’t find and access isolated pages of the site.

 - 11.77% of websites have pages with the noindex meta tag in their XML sitemaps.
-This is confusing to search engines because your XML sitemap should only include URLs you want search engines to crawl and index.
+This is confusing to Google because your XML sitemap should only include URLs you want search engines to crawl and index.

-3.36% of websites have HTTP URLs in their XML sitemaps.
+- 3.36% of websites have HTTP URLs in their XML sitemaps.
 This is a two-sided problem.
 You can find HTTP URLs in your sitemap if you’re still using the HTTP protocol.
-In this case, it’s better to switch to HTTPS and replace the old URLs with new ones.
 Sometimes you will find HTTP URLs in your sitemap even after switching to HTTPS.
 That’s most likely because you haven’t updated URLs in your sitemap.

 Missing redirect between www and non-www

-Other equally important technical SEO mistakes to avoid
+Other equally important technical SEO issues to avoid

 Once you solve all the SEO errors from the previous 10 categories, your site will definitely say ‘thank you,’ and it will eventually reach the top SERP positions.